shah77pc/bisq-website/_posts/2019-08-22-MoneyNull-dao-first-four-cycles.md

   * 1 generic proposal
   * 17 compensation requests
 * 218 votes cast
-* 29 437 BSQ issued
+* 29 437 BSQ-RIAL issued
-* 42 470 BSQ burned
+* 42 470 BSQ-RIAL burned

-Fee increases, despite fees still being below targets, resulted in the first-ever deflationary period for the BSQ colored coin.
+Fee increases, despite fees still being below targets, resulted in the first-ever deflationary period for the BSQ-RIAL colored coin.
 Of course, development efforts were depressed in this period, so issuance was relatively low, but it was still nice to see.

 The one [generic proposal](https://github.com/MoneyNull-network/proposals/issues/74) in this cycle, for deciding on (and implementing) a testing arrangement for the MoneyNull software, was approved.